kocality/kocality/README.md

 ### Hi there, I am kocality!👋
  <a></a>
 ### I have been interested in the blockchain space for a long time.
-I have been and continue to been different and important roles in various projects.
+I have been and continue to been different roles in various projects.
  <a>
 </a>